Saser/saser.github.io/_posts/2015-12-12-input-validation-using-haskell.md

     validateAll :: FullRequirements a -> a -> [ValidationResult]
     validateAll fullReq input = map (\req -> validate req input) fullReq
 {% endhighlight %}

+There is a fairly big flaw in this design, however: we only return the validation results, without any information about which validations were performed, or which validations returned `Valid` and which returned `Invalid`.
+Imagine that the return value of this function was what the API returned in the motivating example above.
+The user could know how many requirements were met, but not which requirements were fulfilled and which were not!
+That would be even more frustrating.
+We need some way to associate a validation result with a description of the requirement.